Maze7/Tetris/README.md

 # GameCollection
-Firstly this project was designed to be a Tetris Remake in C++ for one of our University exams.
+Firstly, this project was designed to be a Tetris Remake in C++ for one of our University exams.
 We expanded it to a little GameCollection.

 The main "feature" is still Tetris, but we programmed Snake and FlappyBird as well.